-Ginny is proved spectacularly correct when Marietta betrays the DA to Umbridge: the name of the organization is sufficient to turn Fudge and his minions from Harry to Dumbledore (OP27).
+Ginny is proved spectacularly correct when Marietta Edgecombe betrays the DA to Professor Umbridge.
+The name of the organisation is sufficient to turn the ire of Cornelius Fudge and his minions from Harry over to Albus Dumbledore (OP27).

 "But if you think it's beneath you, you can leave," Harry said.